pauloendoh/i18n-node-ts/README.md

-A i18n implementation at Node using TypeScript, Express and express-http-context middleware.
+An i18n implementation in Node using TypeScript, Express and express-http-context middleware.

 ##### Execution: